-The WA Primary Health Alliance Board (the Board) is skills based comprised of prominent, highly experienced individuals who bring a unique perspective on primary care provision across Western Australia.
+The WA Primary Health Alliance Board is comprised of prominent, highly experienced individuals who bring a unique perspective on what is needed to provide high-quality effective and efficient primary care across Western Australia.

-Collectively, the Board represents an unprecedented body of experience and willingness to steward innovation and reform in the delivery of primary care within the Western Australian community.
+Collectively, the Board represents an unprecedented body of experience and willingness to lead innovation and reform.

 Dr Richard Choong